Aloe 'Delta Lights' is a brightly variegated plant that displays a mix of green and white. It can be grown in containers or rock gardens.

 Soil: Great drainage is essential for growing this plant because too much moisture for an extended period can cause root rot.
 Use commercial soil for succulents, or make your own well-draining mix.

-Temperature: When temperatures shift below 50 °F (10 °C), it is time to bring this plant inside.
-It tolerates heat fairly well but will not survive a hard frost.
-Aloe 'Delta Lights' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Temperature: When temperatures drop below 50 °F (10 °C), it is necessary to bring this plant inside.
+Aloe 'Delta Lights' can tolerate heat reasonably well but will not survive a hard frost.
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).

 Fertilizing: Although it generally does not require fertilizer, this plant will benefit from extra nutrients.
 Use a water-soluble fertilizer diluted to half the recommended strength.